 Relatively low in alcohol (only 20 percent ABV), Suze is a bit of a renaissance spirit, functioning well in a number of different environments and drinks.
-Depending on what you’re trying to do and what your palate is like, there’s a chance you’ll be able to use Suze.
+Depending on what you’re trying to do and what your palate is like, there’s a good chance you’ll be able to use Suze.
 The first choice would be straight or on the rocks.
-Other simple options are Suze and soda, Suze and tonic, or as an additive to classic drinks like martinis.
+Other simple options are Suze and soda, Suze and tonic, or as an additive to classic drinks like Martinis.
 This way, you get to see the flavor profile at work before you start adding it into cocktails.

-- 2 oz hot water
+- 2 ounces of hot water

-- 2 oz bergamot tea
+- 2 ounces bergamot tea

-- .25 oz cinnamon syrup
+- 1/4 ounce cinnamon syrup

-- .25 of a vanilla pod
+- 1/4 ounce vanilla pod

 - 1 slice each orange and lemon zest